decentraland/adr/content/ADR-183-favorite-places.md

 ## Abstract

-This document describes an approach on how to integrate the new Favorite Places functionality in Decentraland.
+The document describes the need for a favorite mechanism to enhance the discoverability of different Decentraland places, which requires changes at multiple levels, from the visual representation to the backend structure.

 ## Glossary